 Autumn Shulkusky, a Nevada State High School student, writes, “The option to choose my school is very important to my family and me.
 This ensures that I have the ability to get the best possible education that fit my needs.
 After hearing about Nevada State High School from a friend, I knew this was the right choice for me.
 Getting a head start on my college education for free was an opportunity that I could not pass up.
 The ability to choose my own school brings a more personalized experience to my education.
 Rather than being forced to go to a general public school, I picked my educational path in order to prepare for my future.
 This is a great advantage to have.”

-Cristal James, an educational researcher and the Marketing & Engagement Director for Nevada State High School, also believes that education should not be approached with a ‘one size fits all’ mindset: “After nine years working in education at both traditional public schools and charter schools, it is clear to see that there is not one right way to teach children.
+Cristal Porter, an educational researcher and the Marketing & Engagement Director for Nevada State High School, also believes that education should not be approached with a ‘one size fits all’ mindset: “After nine years working in education at both traditional public schools and charter schools, it is clear to see that there is not one right way to teach children.
 There is an outstanding variety of curriculum, programs, and schooling available to families in Nevada.
 ‘When you know better, you do better.’
 Parents and students are doing research to uncover the schools that are best for them and taking their education into their own hands.
 It’s empowering!”

 What is a Public Charter School?

 A public charter school is a public, tuition-free school that usually has no requirement for entry.
 Often operated independently from the traditional school district, charter schools provide high-quality instruction from educators who have the autonomy to design their curriculum and classroom.
 This autonomy is what distinguishes charter schools from traditional public schools.
 Charters have the freedom to innovate and are accountable to authorizing bodies for their results.
 Nevada has many public charter schools to choose from, each with a unique purpose specific to the community it serves.
 Nevada State High School is one of these choices.